 It’s not always easy to stay compliant, though.
 According to organizational health and safety writer David Gitachu, five common HIPAA violations are as follows, based on actual mistakes made by healthcare organizations:

-- Phone message with wrong party – The patient must be contacted via the channel that is approved by them (e.g. office phone rather than home phone).
+- Phone message with the wrong party – The patient must be contacted via the channel that is approved by them (e.g., office phone rather than home phone).

-- Issuance of extraneous information – The provider should not accept makeshift forms from patients, since they can result in disclosure of details beyond what is acceptable to the patient.
+- Issuance of extraneous information – The provider should not accept makeshift forms from patients since they can result in disclosing details beyond what is acceptable to the patient.

 - Lack of privacy document – Every patient must be given a document that outlines privacy details, including data to be ascertained and where they can retrieve it, prior to any examination or treatment.

-- Failure to wipe data from equipment – Any type of machines that contain hard drives, such as photocopiers, must have all data removed prior to third-party exposure (as when returning leased equipment).
+- Failure to wipe data from equipment – Any machines that contain hard drives, such as photocopiers, must have all data removed prior to third-party exposure (as when returning leased equipment).

 For more on that topic, see here.

 Here is a short excerpt from our discussion with the customer, as we helped them deploy an architecture in which all their website data and backend was HIPAA compliant:

 Do you need a Linux or Windows HIPAA hosting platform?